sopra-fs24-group-25/SketchyPhone-Client/reports.md

 - work on avatar selection
 - changed mechanism of account creation according to team discussions (for guest, preparation for future persistent accounts)
 - general cleanup and various visual improvements

+Noah Isaak

+- Created presentation container and subelements #9, #13
+- Attached many server functionalities
+- Lots of refactoring and minor changes throughout the code
+- More stuff I forgot